18F/18f.gsa.gov/_posts/2017-09-12-how-alaska-is-using-transparency.md

 tags:
 - state and local practice
 - acquisition services
-excerpt: "Alaska’s Department of Health & SocialServices is working with the Technology Transformation Services’ Office of Acquisition on a new approach to product and acquisition management to develop a modern, integrated eligibility system for their Division of Public
+excerpt: "Alaska’s Department of Health & Social Services is working with the Technology Transformation Services’ Office of Acquisition on a new approach to product and acquisition management to develop a modern, integrated eligibility system for their Division of Public